Articles

 Kit (formerly ConvertKit): Best free plan

 Kit is an ESP that’s heavily focused on serving creators and offers specific features to tailor to this audience.
 They focus mostly on text-based emails, as they believe these convert best.
-Compared to Mailchimp, Kit is far easier to get the hang of, and customers like their list management options and detailed reports.
+Compared to Mailchimp, Kit is far easier to get the hang of, and customers like their list management options and detailed reports

 What’s more, Kit has a much more generous free plan compared to Mailchimp, offering unlimited landing pages, forms and email sends for free up to 10,000 subscribers.
-They even offer 24/7 support on their free plan.

 They fall down with their landing page and form builder because the editor is quite inflexible and the customization options on templates are severely limited.
 Most customers will use complementary landing page software, like LeadPages, and integrate it with Kit.